 DIVIDENDS FROM RIC SHARES.
 Some dividends on the RIC Shares may be reported by the RIC as "capital gain dividends," generally taxable to you as long-term capital gains.
 Some dividends on the RIC Shares may qualify as "exempt interest dividends," which generally are excluded from your gross income for federal income tax purposes.
 Some or all of the exempt-interest dividends, however may be taken into account in determining your alternative minimum tax, and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
 Other dividends on the RIC Shares will generally be taxable to you as ordinary income.
-If you hold a unit for six months or less or if the Trust holds a RIC Share for six months or less, any loss incurred by you related to the disposition of such RIC Share will generally be disallowed to the extent of the exempt-interest dividends you received.
+Certain ordinary income dividends from a RIC may qualify to be taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the RIC itself.
+Regulated investment companies are required to provide notice to their shareholders of the amount of any distribution that may be taken into account as a dividend that is eligible for the capital gains tax rates.
+If you hold a Unit for six months or less or if your Trust holds a RIC Share for six months or less, any loss incurred by you related to the disposition of such RIC Share will generally be disallowed to the extent of the exempt-interest dividends you received.
 To the extent, if any, it is not disallowed, it will be treated as a long-term capital loss to the extent of any long-term capital gain distributions received (or deemed to have been received) with respect to such RIC Share.
 Distributions of income or capital gains declared on the RIC Shares in October, November or December will be deemed to have been paid to you on December 31 of the year they are declared, even when paid by the RIC during the following January.

 DIVIDENDS RECEIVED DEDUCTION.
-A corporation that owns Units generally will not be entitled to the dividends received deduction with respect to dividends received by the Trust, because the dividends received deduction is generally not available for dividends from RICs.
+A corporation that owns Units generally will not be entitled to the dividends received deduction with respect to many dividends received by the Trust, because the dividends received deduction is generally not available for dividends from most foreign corporations or from RICs.
+However, certain dividends on the RIC Shares that are attributable to dividends received by the RIC from certain domestic corporations may be reported by the RIC as being eligible for the dividends received deduction.

 IN KIND DISTRIBUTIONS.
-Under certain circumstances as described in this prospectus, you may request an In Kind Distribution of Trust Assets when you redeem Units.
+Under certain circumstances as described in this prospectus, you may request an In Kind Distribution of Trust Assets when you redeem your Units or at your Trust's termination.
 By electing to receive an In Kind Distribution, you will receive Trust Assets plus, possibly, cash.
-You will not recognize gain or loss if you only receive whole Trust Assets in exchange for the identical amount of your pro rata portion of the same Trust Assets held by the Trust.
+You will not recognize gain or loss if you only receive whole Trust Assets in exchange for the identical amount of your pro rata portion of the same Trust Assets held by your Trust.
 However, if you also receive cash in exchange for a Trust Asset or a fractional portion of a Trust Asset, you will generally recognize gain or loss based on the difference between the amount of cash you receive and your tax basis in such Trust Asset or fractional portion.
+You may not request this option in the last 30 days of the Trust's life.